nsilveri/Batocera_LED_Battery_monitor/README.md

 # Batocera_LED_Battery_monitor

   Current version:

+      - V0.3 [Added UPDATER scripts to reinstall the LED_Monitor when you change Batocera version]

+  Older version:

       - V0.2 [now i use PWM to manage the individual LEDs, with pwm you can manage the LED's brightness too]